renovatebot/renovate/docs/usage/getting-started/use-cases.md

 Renovate considers these all to be forms of "package managers" and "package files" and therefore detects and updates them accordingly.

 Docker-compatible images are one of the key building blocks of modern software and so are most commonly found, in both CI/CD pipeline configs as well as referenced in IaC files.
-Renovate will detect these then look up tags and digests from Docker registries to determine not only if a new tag exists but also if a new digest does too.
+Renovate will detect these IaC files and then query Docker registries to determine if newer tags or digests exists.

 An example of tag-based updating would be `node` images from Docker Hub.
 These are typically tagged using their version, like `14.17.4` but can also have more elaborate tags like `14.17.4-alpine3.11`.